xiaolou86/shardeum-docs/docs/introduction/faq.md

 ## I am getting an error when trying to add the Shardeum network to MetaMask on my mobile device.
 How to resolve this?

 The SSL certificate on the RPC server is set up now at both host and DNS end and now the new RPC URL has https instead of http.
-Please use this : https://liberty10.shardeum.org/ and this is added to developer documentation.
+Also please make sure to use this RPC endpoint: https://liberty10.shardeum.org/.
+This is added to developer documentation.
 Users also reported that during such times, using Kiwi browser to add the network also resolves the issue.
 Documenting this for future reference.

 ## I found some bugs on Shardeum Explorer.
 How do we report it?